llinjupt/pyobjmap/README.rst

 Copyright (c) 2017-2018 Red Liu <lli_njupt@163.com>
 Released under the MIT licence.

-Python Object Maps have thre classes:
+Python Object Maps have three classes:

 1. ClsMap used to draw classes relationship maps like MRO, super-subclasses.
 2. ObjMap used to draw a object-subobjects including relationship